 The Greek island of Corfu might be the perfect place for young Gerald Durrell (1925 – 1995) to grow up, were it not for the intrusion of his rather absurd family.
 Thus, My Family and Other Animals.

 Of their “accurate and unexaggerated” presence, Durrell warns the reader immediately:

 This is the story of a five-year sojourn that I and my family made on the Greek island of Corfu.
 It was originally intended to be a mildly nostalgic account of the natural history of the island, but I made a grave mistake by introducing my family into the book in the first few pages.
 Having got themselves on paper, they then proceeded to establish themselves and invite various friends to share the chapters.

-The Durrell family includes an overwhelmed yet resigned mother, moody and intellectual writer, Larry, impatient Margo, and, I’m not sure, but anywhere from one to seven other children scampering about.
+The Durrell family includes an overwhelmed yet resigned mother, the moody and intellectual writer Larry, the impatient Margo, and I’m not sure but anywhere from one to seven other children scampering about.

-Of course, the real pleasure of the book is Gerald, his abounding love of nature and a helpless fondness for pets.
-He gathers all manner of things during his amateur study and ends up with most of the fauna in the house: “All these discoveries filled me with a tremendous delight, so they had to be shared,” he remonstrates.
+Of course, the real pleasure of the book is Gerald, his abounding love of nature, and his helpless fondness for pets.
+He gathers all manners of things during his amateur study and ends up with most of the fauna in the house: “All these discoveries filled me with a tremendous delight, so they had to be shared,” he remonstrates.

 From the vantage point of an eight-year-old, accompanied by his dog, it is natural that the Lilliputian world of insects would hold particular delight.

 Durrell learns patience and observation in afternoons spent with these marvellous creatures: